How to perform Eight-Angle Pose

 Your wrists need to be accustomed to bearing a considerable amount of weight beforehand and your shoulders have to be capable of retaining an open and activated quality so that you don’t suffer any injuries or reinforce and/or develop bad posture.

 Start in a seated position with your knees bent and feet positioned close to your buttocks.
 One of your hands is planted on the inside of your thigh while the other is positioned on the outside.
 Then, you extend your legs forward and interlock your feet.
 Bend your elbows to the side and, after activating and opening up your shoulders, straighten your arms and push yourself forward and up.
 Maintain the balance to capacity before shifting back down to the floor.
-While in the pose, keep your legs, arms, and spine straight.
+While in the pose, keep your legs, arms, and spine straight but buoyant.

 When to use Asta Vakrasana?